r00ta/FreeWinBackup/README.md

 - **MVVM Architecture**: Clean separation of concerns for maintainability
 - **JSON/XML Storage**: Configure using JSON or XML for easy backup and portability
 - **User-Friendly UI**: Intuitive WPF interface for managing schedules, viewing logs, and configuring settings
-- **MSI Installer**: Easy installation with WiX Toolset-based installer
+- **Setup Application**: WinForms-based installer that handles copy, shortcuts, and auto-start

 ## System Requirements